fantinuoli/Local-NMT/README.md

 ## Installation

-On your machine you need to have Python and an VirtualEnv (in this example [pipenv](https://pypi.org/project/pipenv/)) installed.
+You need to have Python, [Torch](https://pytorch.org/get-started/locally/) and an VirtualEnv (in this example [pipenv](https://pypi.org/project/pipenv/)) installed on your machine.

 In case of `pipenv`, clone the repository on your local machine: